rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+26/02/2014 - Rodger

+	- Added friendList.html to request the profile_picture and the user's name from the server and display them in multiple div boxes.

 21/02/2014 - Philip

 	- Uploaded the working "newsfeed.html".